 Other treatment methods include:

-The goal of bracing is to prevent curves from getting worse.
-The doctor may recommend that your child wear a back brace if they are still growing and the curve is more than 20 degrees, but less than 40 degrees.
+The goal of bracing or casting is to prevent curves from getting worse.
+The doctor may recommend that your child wear a back brace or a cast if they are still growing and the curve is more than 20-25 degrees, but less than 40 degrees or has progressed more than 10 degrees.
 Once growing stops, the need for more treatment will depend on the size of the curve and how it affects your child's appearance and function.
 Physiotherapy scoliosis specific exercises may also be advised.

 Bracing will feel uncomfortable at first.
 Children will need lots of support to wear the brace as prescribed, as well as encouragement to foster a positive body image.

-In severe cases where the curvature is greater than 40 degrees, your child's doctor may recommend surgery to lessen the curve or stop it from worsening if they are still growing.
-If they are done or almost done growing, it will be recommended for a curve greater than 50 degrees.
+In severe cases where the curvature is greater than 40-45 degrees, your child's doctor may recommend surgery to lessen the curve or stop it from worsening if they are still growing.
+If they are done or almost done growing, it may be recommended for a curve greater than 50 degrees.

 Ortho Info—American Academy